JacopoBandoni/parallel-motion-detection/README.md

 3. Motion detect flag will be true in case more the k% of the pixels differ
 4. The output of the program is represented by the number of frames with motion detected

-Several programming version are taken into consideration to reach better results.
+Several parallelism approaches are taken into consideration to reach better results.

 ## Build instructions